microsoft/sqldev/pages/nodejs/mac/nodejs-mac-1.md

 {% include partials/install_sqlcmd_mac.md %}

-> You have successfully installed SQL Server Command Line Utilities on macOS.
-You now have everything you need to start writing Node.js apps with SQL Server!
+> You now have everything you need to start writing Node.js apps with SQL Server!